fqq2/test1/README.md

 function: Set of instructions that can be reused in other parts of the code.

-final:
+final: prevents child classes from overriding a method by prefixing the definition with final.

-extends:
+extends: OOP principle called inheritance

-return:

-static:

-use:

-new:

-$ :
+return: returns program control to the calling module.

+static: Declaring class properties or methods as static makes them accessible without needing an instantiation of the class.

+use: imports the specified namespace (or class) to the current scope.

+new: a new object is created

-int:
+int: integers